-As a result, some dog owners make the decision to use professionals for their grooming needs.
-Unfortunately, that may not always be a financial or reasonable option for everyone.
+As a result, some Great Dane dog owners make the decision to use professionals for their grooming needs.
+Unfortunately, that may not always be a financial or reasonable option for everyone or their pet.

-If pad and nail care aren’t taken seriously, additional injuries or problems may arise.
-Your Great Dane could be susceptible to orthopedic, gait or posture issues.
+If dog pads and nail care aren’t taken seriously, additional injuries or problems may arise.
+Your Great Dane could be susceptible to orthopedic, gait, or posture issues.

-So, if you are more of a DIY dog owner, check out our favorite products and some helpful tips to keep your Great Dane’s nails in great shape!
+So, if you are more of a DIY dog owner, check out our favorite Great Dane

-Marketed as an option for both dogs and cats, the
+Marketed as an option for a dog or cat, the

 Still not convinced the

 Read on for more types of nail clippers and their pros and cons for your pet!

 Types of Nail Clippers Available